Nitriles

 Nitrile style:

-• The longest continuous chain is C4 therefore root = but
+- The longest continuous chain is C4 therefore

 butanenitrile